DevMixtape/elastic_playground/readme.md

 guide](https://docs.docker.com/compose/install/) for details on getting up and running.

+*NOTE* - you will need at least 4 gigs of memory for this stack to run.
+Using Docker desktop is easiest way to modify any limits imposed.
+By default only 2 gigs of memory are allowed so you will need to change this.

 From there `docker-compose up` will spin up:

 1. A simple [express.js](https://expressjs.com/) app with a